Welcome to the Thrive Lab!

 Current Graduate Research Assistants

-Natalia Acevedo is a first-year graduate student in the Social Work Department at George Mason University.
+Natalia Acevedo is a second-year graduate student in the Social Work Department at George Mason University.
 Natalia completed her BSW from the University of Alabama and aspires to make a positive impact in the lives of adolescents through evidence-based practices.
 As a member of the Social Work Integrative Research Lab (SWiRL) Program, she is eager to expand her knowledge and skills in research.
 She joined the ThriveLab to gain hands-on experience in research methodologies and data analysis and is particularly interested in gaining a deeper understanding of youth mental health to apply this knowledge in her future career as a social worker.
 Fun fact: Natalia loves to go Latin dancing on the weekends!

-Alicia Cruz is a first-year graduate student in the Social Work dual degree program with the Carter School for Peace and Conflict Resolution.
+Alicia Cruz Ervin is a second-year graduate student in the Social Work dual degree program with the Carter School for Peace and Conflict Resolution.
 Alicia graduated from the University of South Carolina with a BA in Sociology and a minor in Business Administration.
 She currently serves in the Air National Guard and is passionate about making a positive impact on the lives of others.
 Alicia is excited for the opportunity to expand her knowledge and skills in community-engaged research and practice, while also contributing to the lab’s mission.
 When she’s not at GMU or on base, she loves to check out local coffee shops, cook, travel, and go hiking with her two dogs!

 Current Undergraduate Research Assistant(s)